XanderRutledge/keepr/Readme.md

 We want to give the users the opportunity to click on the keep icon for any post and have a list of their vaults appear.
 Selecting the vault should create a reference to that post and the users vault.

 Vaults themselves are relatively simple...
-They only require a name and a description and will then have a list of posts that are saved within the vault.
+They only require a name and a description and will then have a list of  that are saved within the vault.
 Think about how you will handle this relationship.

 For example I may really like game art and thus I would be a user who creates a vault named **_Sweet Game Art_** I will then start saving the `keeps` I like into this vault.